-At Colournow we pride ourselves on being experts when it comes to painting and decorating, after all its our job.
+At Allandale Decorating Centre.
+We pride ourselves on being experts when it comes to painting and decorating, after all its our job.
 We are often asked the same question repeatedly and so we have compiled a list of questions/answers to help you.

 If you don't see your question/answer please use the question form and one of our experts will get back to you promptly.
 Who knows, maybe your question will be just what someone else was looking for.